KPZ fluctuations in the planar stochastic heat equation: Exponential moments off a small set for planar Brownian motion

 \section{Exponential moments off a small set for planar Brownian motion}

 In this section we use the moment bounds of Section \ref{ss:moments} to bound the exponential moments of intersection local times off some small exceptional sets.

+For short times, exponential moment bounds are established as a consequence of usual moment bounds.
+For longer times, exponential moments blow up and we need to control the geometry of paths to find a high probability sets on which they are still finite.

+The main theme in the section is to confine the pair of Brownian paths so that we are only likely to find intersections in specific short time segments of each path.

 We need this in two different settings.
 The first is for fixed drift as the size of the exceptional set tends to zero, and the second is a uniform bound as the drift increases.
-The first is needed to define the solution of the \Wickordered heat equation for large times, the second is needed for the convergence to the KPZ equation.
+The first is needed to define the solution of the Wick-ordered heat equation for large times, the second is needed for the convergence to the KPZ equation.

+In the fixed drift case, we need to understand that the Brownian paths are not concentrated on small sets.
+For this, we use a H\"older continuity and some control on the regularity of occupation measure, see \eqref{e:holder}.

+In the increasing drift case, we use the effect of the drift to show that the two paths can only intersect at nearby times.
+The argument uses three steps, handling increasing time scales.
+Lemma \ref{l:drifted2} gives an estimate for short times that gets better with the drift.
+Proposition \ref{p:tightness1} handles intermediate times, and finally Proposition \ref{p:tightness2} gets up to the time scale we need in the proof of the main theorem.

+{\bf Notation for this section.} In this section, we only work on the probability spaces $(\Omega, \mathcal G, Q)$ inhabited by Brownian motions and bridges.
+For this reason, we briefly return to the Kolmogorov convention of suppressing the structure of the probability space.
+In particular, we will write $(E,P)$ instead of $(E_Q,Q)$ or even $(E_{Q^{\oplus 2}},Q^{\oplus 2})$.
+There is one exception: for events $A=A(B)$ given in terms of a Brownian path $B$ we write